bernardosulzbach/algorithms/README.md

 We use (and highly recommend) CLion to work with and build this project.

+### Using the console

+To build the project and run all tests using the command line:

+    $ mkdir build
+    $ cd build
+    $ cmake ..
+    $ make
+    $ ./test/tests

 ## Writing tests

 Use the `TEST_CASE` macro to define a test case.
 It takes one or two arguments - a free form test name and, optionally,